Algorithmic enumeration of ideal classes for quaternion orders: Ideal principalization for definite orders

 First of all, if $I$ is a principal right fractional $\calO$-ideal, then $\nrd I=c\Z_F$ is a principal ideal of $\Z_F$.
 To compute such a generator $c \in \Z_F$ over a general number field $F$, we refer to the discussion following Proposition \ref{computeClZF}.
 For $F$ totally real as in this section, we first show that a principal ideal has a generator of polynomial size, with the constant depending on $F$.
 For a real place $v$ of $F$, corresponding to an embedding $v:F \hookrightarrow \R$, we abbreviate $a_v=v(a)$ for $a \in F$.

-\begin{lem} For a principal fractional ideal $\fraka \subset F$, there exists a generator $a$ for $\fraka$ with $|a_v|=O((\N \fraka)^{1/n})$ for all real places $v$ of $F$, where the implied constant is effectively computable and depends on the field $F$. \end{lem}
+\begin{lemma} For a principal fractional ideal $\fraka \subset F$, there exists a generator $a$ for $\fraka$ with $|a_v|=O((\N \fraka)^{1/n})$ for all real places $v$ of $F$, where the implied constant is effectively computable and depends on the field $F$. \end{lemma}

 \begin{proof} Consider the (Minkowksi unit) map

 where $v$ runs over the real places of $F$.
 The image $\sigma(F)$ is contained in the hyperplane $H:\sum_v x_v = 0$, and the image of the units $\sigma(\Z_F^*)$ forms a lattice (of full rank $n-1$) in $H$.
 But since $\fraka$ is principal, the image $\sigma(\fraka) \subset H$ is simply a translate of this lattice.
 It follows that there is a generator $a$ for $\fraka$ with $\sigma(a)$ inside a fundamental parallelopiped for $\sigma(\Z_F^*)$.
 Therefore, if $u_1,\dots,u_{n-1} \in \Z_F^*$ are a basis for $\Z_F^*/\{\pm 1\}$, then for each real place $v$ we have